crowd-tasking/awesome-crowdtasking/README.md

 ## Tools used

-1. Google Sheets
+1. Google Sheets (data is kept here)
-2. Google Forms
+2. Google Forms (data is collected here)
-3. Zapier
-4. IFTTT
-5. Appsheet
+3. Trello (for task management)
+4. Twilio (Functions and Programmable SMS for whatsapp sandbox)
+5. WhatsApp (for user interface)

 # Identified Workflows

-## Signup (code SIG-xx)
+## Signup

 1. Signup and approve volunteers
 2. Induct volunteers online
 3. Signup and approve requestors
 4. Induct requestors

+See under folder "signup-workflow".

-## Volunteering (code VOL-xx)
+## Volunteering

 1. Task creation
 2. Task assignment
 3. Task tracking

+To be done

-## Role management (code ROLE-xx)
+## Role management

-1. Induct an admin volunteer (using a checklist)
-  a.
-Add them as editors to any google sheet they are allowed to edit
-  b.
-NOTE: They are supposed to only edit using forms
+Any admins are to be added as Editors for google sheets.

+## Bot

+A Whatsapp bot will be the interface with the users.

+See under folder "bot"

-## Other tasks (code MISC-xx)
+## Other tasks

 1. Creation of local WhatsApp groups for volunteers (for notifications about new approved tasks)
 2. Analytics dashboard